 The effects in overdosage will be potentiated by simultaneous ingestion of alcohol and psychotropic drugs.

-Symptoms: Central nervous system depression, including respiratory depression, may develop but is unlikely to be severe unless other sedative agents have been co-ingested, including alcohol, or the overdose is very large.
+Central nervous system depression, including respiratory depression, may develop but is unlikely to be severe unless other sedative agents have been co-ingested, including alcohol, or the overdose is very large.
 The triad of coma, pinpoint pupils and respiratory depression is considered indicative of opioid over dosage with dilation of the pupils occurring as hypoxia develops.
 Nausea and vomiting are common.
-Hypotension and tachycardia are possible but unlikely.
-Dry mouth, sweating, hypothermia, confusion, convulsions, severe dizziness, severe drowsiness and facial flushing are other symptoms of overdose.
-Nervousness or restlessness, excitement, hallucinations, bradycardia, circulatory failure, slow or troubled breathing, severe weakness, convulsions, especially in infants and children.
+Other opioid overdose symptoms include hypothermia, confusion, convulsions, severe dizziness, severe drowsiness, hypotension and tachycardia (possible but unlikely),nervousness or restlessness, excitement, hallucinations, bradycardia, circulatory failure, slow or troubled breathing, severe weakness, convulsions, especially in infants and children.
 Rhabdomyolysis, progressing to renal failure, has been reported in over dosage with opioids.

 Pharmacotherapeutic group: Opium alkaloids and derivatives.
 ATC code: R05DA04

 Codeine has similar uses to morphine but is much less potent as an analgesic and has only mild sedative effects.